Spectrum of p-adic linear differential equations I: The shape of the spectrum: Spectrum of differential module

-\paragraph{{\bf Link between the subsidiary radii and the spectrum}} Let $x\in \Ak\setminus k$, and let $(M,\nabla)$ be a differential module over $(\Hx,\d)$.
+Let $x\in \Ak\setminus k$, and let $(M,\nabla)$ be a differential module over $(\Hx,\d)$.
 The starting point of our motivation to study the spectrum is the interesting relation between $\Rm_1(x)$ and the spectrum of $\nabla$.
-Indeed, the smallest closed disc centered at zero has radius equal to $\frac{\omega}{\Rm_1(x)}$.
-In our work \cite{Cons} we proved, in the case of constant coefficients, that if $\Sigma_\nabla=\Sigma_i$ where $\Sigma_i$ are the connected component of the spectrum, then for each $\Rm_i(x)$ there exists $\Sigma_i$ such that the smallest closed disk centered at zero and containing this component has radius equal to $\frac{\omega}{\Rm_i(x)}$, and conversely.
+Indeed, the smallest closed disk centered at zero and containing $\Sigma_\nabla$ has radius equal to $\frac{\omega}{\Rm_1(x)}$.
+In our work \cite{Cons} we prove, in the case of constant coefficients, that if $\Sigma_\nabla=\bigcup_i\Sigma_i$ where $\Sigma_i$ are the connected component of the spectrum, then for each $\Rm_j(x)$ there exists $\Sigma_j$ such that the smallest closed disk centered at zero and containing this component has radius equal to $\frac{\omega}{\Rm_i(x)}$, and conversely.
 In this paper we prove that this can be generalized to the case where the radii are small.
 Indeed from Theorem~\ref{sec:spectr-vers-youngs-9} and \ref{sec:bf-diff-polyn-1} we have the following result.